mate-academy/sql_peoplebase/README.md

 22. Delete everyone from the table:

     ```postgresql
     ...
-DELETE FROM people
+DELETE FROM people ...

-        [2019-06-25 21:59:39] Unsafe query: 'Delete' statement without 'where' clears all data in the table
-    ...
     ```

 Don’t forget to create a pull request.